86challenge/rules/rules.typ

 See #website for more information, including schedule, historical results, and forms for registering for GT~Radial's Championship Cash Prize and tire contingency program.

-Questions, corrections, and clarifications can be raised on our #discord or #facebook.
+Feel free to raise questions/clarifications in \#regulations in our #discord or on #facebook.

 #spacer